pittfr/stack-game/README.md

 ## Installation

-Ensure you have **Python 3** installed on your system.
+Make sure you have **Python 3** installed on your system.
 Then, install the required dependencies:

 ```sh
 pip install pygame numpy pywin32